jk96491/SMAC/README.md

 # StarCraft II Multi Agent Challenge
-This repository has been edited for convenient execution in Windows operating system.
+This repository has been edited for convenient execution in Windows OS.

 <img src="https://user-images.githubusercontent.com/17878413/97562077-72142600-1a24-11eb-962c-39df6423ced4.png" width="20%"></img>